BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 </div>

+### 3. Straightforward process for downloading data.

-### 4. API Access
+### 4. Dynamic data access

-If data can be accessed through an API, clear instructions how to do that should be easily accessible to users.
+Sometimes users prefer to access data in a more flexible way, e.g API(application programming interface) access).
+If data can be accessed through other methods (e.g. API(application programming interface) access), clear instructions on how to do that should be easily accessible to users.

 ### 5. File selection for partial downloads